MFactor96/MFactor96.github.io/_posts/2022-09-11-Problems-with-themes.md

 As you can see its not quite what I am trying to go for.
 The next step is to try and get the main branch to successfully revert to the same postion this branch is at.
 Then I get to try again to pull the theme into my local repo and then I can start playing around with the css and js to customized the theme to make it my own.

-If any of my dnd players read this and send me a simple letter written from their character's point of view they will recieve a hero point next time we get to play!